sutsurup/CASPER-M500-Hackintosh/README_EN.md

 5. Windows 10 cannot be installed on FAT partitions, so delete that 100 GB FAT partition to leave 100 GB of unallocated space.
 6. Install Windows into the unallocated space.
 During installation, Windows will create and write its own boot files to the drive.

-Note: After doing this I successfully updated macOS from 11.0.1 to 11.1.
+Note: After doing this, I successfully updated macOS from 11.0.1 to 11.1.

 ## Contact
-If you run into any step issues, open an [issue](https://github.com/sutsurup/CASPER-M500-Hackintosh/issues) first!
+If you run into any issues during the steps, open an [issue](https://github.com/sutsurup/CASPER-M500-Hackintosh/issues) first.
 For other questions: Website: https://sutsurup.tr // Mail: [veysel@sutsurup.tr](mailto:veysel@sutsurup.tr)

 ## Screenshots
 ![](Screenshots/BigSur.png)